-The Secret was produced and narrated by Rhonda Byrne but what most people don’t know is it’s actually a rip-off of a 1957 audio recording by Earl Nightingale called The Strangest Secret.
+The Secret was produced and narrated by Rhonda Byrne.
+What most people don’t know is it’s actually a rip-off of a 1957 audio recording by Earl Nightingale called The Strangest Secret.
 If you google “The Strangest Secret” you’ll find the original audio recording and if you listen to it, you’ll quickly recognize the similarities.

 Needless to say, this idea that “thoughts become things” has been around for quite a long time.
-You can go back to 1937 when Napoleon Hill wrote Think and Grow Rich to find further evidence of how this law has manifest itself in recent times but the original principle dates back to the 1st and 2nd centuries A.D. when Hermes write The Kybalion.
-In it Hermes lists The Seven Hermetic Principles.
+You can go back to 1937 when Napoleon Hill wrote Think and Grow Rich to find further evidence of how this law has manifested itself in recent times.
+The original principle dates back to the 1st and 2nd centuries A.D. when Hermes wrote The Kybalion.
+In it, Hermes lists The Seven Hermetic Principles.